Lapsing of development consents

 This has created greater potential for development consents to lapse before work on projects can be physically commence.

-The additional two years for existing consents and the guaranteed 5 years for new consents to physically commence a development provides greater flexibility to applicants and developers and additional time to secure finance, labour and materials.
+The additional 2 years for existing consents and the guaranteed 5 years for new consents to physically commence a development provides greater flexibility to applicants and developers and additional time to secure finance, labour and materials.

 No. The ability for consent authorities to grant development consents with lapsing periods that are less than 5 years will resume on 25 March 2022 for consents granted from that date.